 - Great plant based source of folic acid (folate), iron, zinc and copper

-- Great dietary staple for reducing Kapha dosha and promoting weight loss (also try our Kapha-Reducing Chickpea and Collard Green Medley recipe!)
+- Great dietary staple for reducing Kapha dosha and promoting weight loss (also try our Chickpea and Greens Brown Rice Bowl!)

-Besides these wonderful health benefits the chickpeas add, the tahini provides additional nutrients such as copper, calcium, iron, zinc and B vitamins.
-With these added nutrients and (even more so) added flavor, tahini is a must-have in my opinion for any hummus recipe!
+Besides these wonderful health benefits that the chickpeas add, the tahini provides additional nutrients such as copper, calcium, iron, zinc, and B vitamins.
+With these added nutrients and added flavor, tahini is a must-have in my opinion for any hummus recipe!

-With all of this in mind, I once again must reiterate that healthy, clean eating does not have to be bland or boring.
-In fact, I would rather eat healthy home-cooked foods such as this any day over fast food, take out or pre-made, preserved and processed foods.
-Not to mention the burst of energy and satiation after a healthy home-cooked meal is unbeatable!
+Healthy, clean eating does not have to be bland or boring.
+In fact, I would rather eat healthy home-cooked foods such as this any day over fast food, take out, or pre-made, preserved, and processed foods.
+Not to mention the burst of energy, satiation, and satisfaction after a healthy home-cooked meal is unbeatable!

 - Gluten-Free, Vegetarian, Vegan

-- Crock pot for cooking the garbanzo beans overnight (a pressure cooker or sauce pan can be used if you need the beans cooked the same day)
+- Crock pot for cooking the garbanzo beans overnight (a pressure cooker or large sauce pan can be used as well)

 - Cutting board and knife